TriumphCoding/Adelphia/Design/SourceBook07.md

 ### Bite / Gore

 A Bite or Gore attack is done with the creature's head.
 It's a risky maneuver, but the creature can put it's full weight behind it.
+A gore trades 5 accuracy per level for 1 damage per level.

 |Tier | Level | Metal      | Type     | Color | Might | Accuracy | Range |
 |:--- | :---  | :---       | :---     | :---  | ---:  | ---:     | :---  |